ExpiWell: Randomize Survey Questions

 In experience sampling and ecological momentary assessments, randomizing questions can help to reduce response sets.
 For instance, participants who receive the same order of questions tend to respond in the same way over time in an unthinking way.
 By randomizing the questions, we change how questions are presented and it can help reduce this problem.

-1. Questions within surveys can be randomized (i.e., presented in a random order to participants).
+1. Questions within surveys can be randomized (i.e., presented in a random order to participants) (indicated by the orange box in the screenshot below).

-2. Randomization can also occur within question blocks only.
+2. Questions within question blocks can be randomized (indicated by the blue box in the screenshot below).
 Researchers can toggle the randomization option within the designated question block.
 This randomizes the questions within the block.

-When the randomization option is "on," the button appears green in color.
+When the randomization option is "on," the button appears green in color (as shown in the screenshot below).
 This selection randomizes all of the questions and question blocks within the survey.

 Utilizing Advanced Randomization Techniques - In addition to basic question randomization, advanced techniques offer further customization.